grapefruit-games/grapefruit-games.github.io/index.markdown

 **We're a small independent video game studio in Aotearoa New Zealand.**

-We have some availability for new contracts and remote work in 2021-2022.
+~We have some availability for new contracts and remote work.~

 Email us: [contact@grapefruitgames.com](mailto:contact@grapefruitgames.com)